kazuph/kazuph.github.com/presentation/gxa_in_philippines/README.md

 ## I made

 - Base of community site (from scratch)
-    - Diet community site and App (iPhone/Android)
+    - By using it, Diet community site and App (iPhone/Android)
 - Blog service for business
 - Matching Service (Now!)